 - Create and manage shared email folders

-- Create and manage groups of users (used in access control lists
+- Create and manage groups of users (used in access control lists and for shared folders)

 - Edit the message store configuration (including message size quotas and delivery options)

 - Examine the current directory configuration.

 You can find out more about the Internet Messaging Administrator on the product page.

 M-Box specific operational control is provided by the msadm tool, which enables checking of accounts and msstat which provides connection information.
 Msadm provides scripted creation of accounts, and enables message expiration, so that old message can be removed.
 M-Box provides audit logging of key events, and uses Isode events for errors and operational information.
 This is described in the page on Event Handling and Audit Logging.

 M-Box provides SNMP monitoring of general status and network connection.
 Further information is given on the page Isode's SNMP Architecture.

 M-Box provides a fully automated, on-the-fly migration system, capable of migrating both message data and authentication information from an existing POP or IMAP service.